 You will notice that I am using the words “flight attendant” and “air hostess” interchangeably in this story.

 In the U.S. the word “air hostess” is hardly used anymore.
-However, the word is indeed very commonly used in many other parts of the world, and by many international airlines, to describe the title of a flight attendant.
+Neither is the word “stewardess.
+However, the words “air hostess” and even “stewardess” are indeed very commonly used in many other parts of the world still, to describe the title of a flight attendant.

 An Air Hostess’ pride in her uniform and her job